Culinary

 Activities

-- We will also have the opportunity to get behind-the-scenes tours of several unique Greenville restaurants, talk to professional chefs and enjoy dinner at one of the restaurants.
+• Get behind-the-scenes tours of several Greenville restaurants, talk to professional chefs and enjoy dinner at one of the restaurants.

 Sample Schedule